alandsilva26/github-nostalgia/README.md

 - Adds horizontal rule below tabs.

+- Move the position of status element

+- Change the contribution graph colors

+- When playing a youtube view the url with timestamp will be shown

 ### All of these can be toggled however there are still some bugs.

 ## Other features